awsdocs/amazon-mq-developer-guide/doc_source/maintaining-brokers.md

 **Important**
  You can only adjust the maintenance window of a broker up to **four** times before the next scheduled maintenance window\.
 Amazon MQ applies a limit of four maintenance window adjustments to ensure that critical software and security patches, as well as important hardware upgrades, are not indefinitely deferred and postponed\.
- Once a broker maintenance window is completed, Amazon MQ resets the limit, allowing you to adjust the schedule before the next mainteance window occurs\.
+ Once a broker maintenance window is completed, Amazon MQ resets the limit, allowing you to adjust the schedule before the next maintenance window occurs\.

 ### AWS Management Console<a name="maintaining-brokers-adjusting-maintenance-window-console"></a>